Skatox/spa-benchmark-suite/README.md

 ```
 apps/
-├── react/      - TodoMVC repository (use examples/react/)
+├── react/      - React implementation
-├── vue/        - TodoMVC repository (use examples/vue/)
+├── vue/        - Vue implementation
-└── svelte/     - TodoMVC repository (use examples/svelte/)
+└── svelte/     - Svelte implementation
 ```

-Each subfolder in `apps/` contains the complete TodoMVC repository as a git submodule.
-The specific framework implementations are located in the `examples/<framework>/` directory within each submodule.
+Each subfolder in `apps/` contains a standalone implementation of the RealWorld SPA for its respective framework.

 ## Getting Started